 4 – Florida

-Following its traditional November weather, Florida might receive a few showers here and there but on the whole, the Sunshine state is likely to boast mainly dry weather.
+Following its traditional November weather, Florida might receive a few showers here and there.
+The overall weather however is likely to stay dry in the Sunshine state.

 5 – Iowa

 The eastern parts of the state are expected to be at the receiving end of a lingering shower in the first half of the day.
 However, the rest of the state is likely to stay dry.

 6 – Nevada